mlange-42/modo/README.md

 ## Cross-referencing

-Mojo supports cross-refs within the documentation of a project.
+Modo supports cross-refs within the documentation of a project.
 Absolute as well as relative references are supported.
 Relative references follow Mojo's import syntax, with a leading dot denoting the current module, and further dots navigating upwards.